 Carmignac Gestion Luxembourg (LEI number 222100590PZVW6FA2J28) is a Management Company authorized by the Conseil de Surveillance du Secteur Financier, in Luxembourg since June 10, 2013.
 Carmignac Gestion Luxembourg is authorized to manage collective investment schemes (UCITS & AIF - "funds") and discretionary portfolios ("mandates").
-Carmignac Gestion Luxembourg as financial market participant as financial market participant, confirms that it considers principal adverse impacts on sustainability factors (PAIs) in the investment decision as part of the conduct of its activity and as part of the management of financial products.
+Carmignac Gestion Luxembourg as financial market participant, confirms that it considers principal adverse impacts on sustainability factors (PAIs) in the investment decision as part of the conduct of its activity and as part of the management of financial products.
 We have incorporated this information in the Due Diligence process on underlying investments.

-At entity level, Carmignac Gestion Luxembourg (LEI number 222100590PZVW6FA2J28) has initially taken into account PAIs for 2022.
-The methodology for consolidation of PAI data at entity level involves concatenating holdings of all relevant funds for Carmignac Gestion Luxembourg and calculating a new allocation column for each row which is MarketValue/Sum(MarketValue of entity).
-The PAI values are then calculated off this for each quarter and an average of the four quarters for 2022 is taken for 31/12/2022.
+At entity level, Carmignac Gestion Luxembourg has initially taken into account PAIs for 2022.
+The methodology for consolidation of PAI data at entity level involves concatenating holdings of all relevant funds for Carmignac Gestion Luxembourg and calculating a new allocation which is MarketValue/Sum (MarketValue of entity).
+The PAI values are then calculated based on this method for each quarter, and on 29/12/2023 the average of the four quarters is determined.

-Going further, Carmignac has also committed, at product level to take into account PAIs, according to SFDR level II 2019/2088 Regulatory Technical Standards (RTS) annex 1 whereby 14 mandatory (16 for funds that include sovereign bond investments) and 2 optional environmental and social indicators (initially selected by Carmignac's Sustainable Investment (SI) team for pertinence and coverage under the supervision of Carmignac ESG Governance Committee composed of Senior Management representatives).
-These indicators will be monitored (for all Article 8 and 9 products (please find this list of indicators in section 2).
+Going further, Carmignac has also committed, at product level to take into account PAIs, according to SFDR level II 2019/2088 Regulatory Technical Standards (RTS) annex 1 whereby 14 mandatory (16 for funds that include sovereign bond investments) and 2 optional environmental and social indicators are selected by Carmignac's Sustainable Investment (SI) team for pertinence and coverage under the supervision of Carmignac ESG Governance Committee composed of Senior Management representatives.
+These indicators are monitored for all Article 8 and 9 products (list of indicators in section 2).